opds-community/drafts/best-practices/borrowing.md

 - if the publication is protected by Readium LCP, it also allows [the auto-discovery of the user's passphrase](https://readium.org/lcp-specs/notes/lcp-key-retrieval.html#including-a-hashed-passphrase-in-an-opds-publication)
 - and can include additional information, such as the expiration date for a loan

-In order to properly set expectations for clients, borrow links should also include which publication formats will be available using [`indirectAcquisition`](https://drafts.opds.io/opds-2.0#53-acquisition-links).
+In order to properly set expectations for clients, borrow links must also include which publication formats will be available using [`indirectAcquisition`](https://drafts.opds.io/opds-2.0#53-acquisition-links).

 For example, in the case of a publication available either as EPUB or PDF protected by LCP: